plone/documentation/develop/plone/functionality/toolbar.rst

 .. topic:: Description

-   How to deal with permissions making your code permission-aware in Plone.
+   How to configure and extend the toolbar

 Visibility Of The Default Toolbar